coveo/source.coveo.com/_posts/2022-03-20-software-engineering-it-s-all-about-abstraction.md

 In a worse case scenario, the class under test might not be ready to use before `N` particular methods are called (in order) to initialize it.
 This is problematic because it means that using your code is very error-prone.
 Hence, to ease the live of the users of your class Application Programming Interface (API), you should probably consider adding tools to simplify the creation of the class in a "ready to use" state: perhaps a factory function with sane and safe defaults.
-If you need to inject [stubs](https://en.wikipedia.org/wiki/Method_stub) (like an in-memory database for instance) during your test, you could also create a (different) factory function that initialize your class under test with the stubs.
+If you need to inject [stubs](https://en.wikipedia.org/wiki/Method_stub) (like an in-memory database for instance) during your test, you could also create a (different) factory function that initializes your class under test with the stubs.
 This would help people to use your class in some other tests.

 If the `Act` block of code gets large, it can mean that you are testing the behavior of your class when `N` methods of your API are called in a particular order.